 - Open iCloud for Windows.

-- Select or deselect each app.
-Find out more below.
+- Tick or untick each app.

 - Click Apply.

-Some features aren’t available on your PC, or may be listed differently, depending on whether your computer has Microsoft Outlook 2016 or earlier installed.
+Some features aren't available on your PC or may be listed differently, depending on whether your computer has Microsoft Outlook 2016 or earlier installed.

 iCloud Mail, Contacts, Calendars and Reminders